 Croissants are iconic, their shape, the flaky pastry and the distinctive layers are what makes them delicious and unique.
-I’ve made croissants quite a few times on the blog, from wholegrain versions to cronuts, but I always keep coming back to this traditional variety.
+I’ve made croissants quite a few times on the blog, from wholegrain versions to cronuts, but I always keep coming back to these traditional homemade flaky croissants.
 Something about the buttery flavour combined with strawberry jam is for me, just perfect, I don’t need all of the icings and fillings.

 I did a bit of research before making these croissants and I read all of the different recipes in my patisserie books, to see what the similarities and differences were between them.
 I finally settled on the Bouchon Bakery recipe because it was the only one that used a poolish.
 A poolish or pre-ferment is a mix of flour, water and yeast that you prepare the day before and then add to your dough.
 It’s thought that the poolish helps to improve the taste of the dough and the lifespan.

 I have to say I really think the poolish improved the taste of these croissants.
 I made the croissants in batches and I think they tasted better the longer they had been in the freezer.
 So don’t feel you have to make 16-18 croissants all at once, stagger the baking so that you can have fresh croissants on more than one occasion.

 To make these croissants I also had some assistance from some great new Joseph Joseph baking tools, in particular the fin silicone bowl scraper that has a base so you can stand it up when you’re not using it.